Union stun Freiburg in race for Europe as Leverkusen seal top-four spot

 Former Cologne player Yannick Gerhardt scored just before half-time to give Wolfsburg an unexpected win, but delirious Cologne fans still invaded the pitch to celebrate at full-time.

+Davie Selke levelled the scores with a penalty on the stroke of half time, before Stefan Bell rose high at a corner to head home a late winner for Mainz.

+Hertha can still reach safety this weekend if Stuttgart lose to Bayern Munich on Sunday.

-Elsewhere, Julian Brandt scored twice as Borussia Dortmund cruised to a 4-1 win in a dead rubber game against relegated side Greuther Fuerth.
+Elsewhere, Borussia Dortmund cruised to a 3-1 win against relegated side Greuther Fuerth to secure second place.

-Jessic Ngankam cancelled out Brandt's first-half opener with a delicate chip on 70 minutes, but the German forward immediately restored the lead at the other end.

-Felix Passlack added a third shortly afterwards, and England's Jude Bellingham had a fourth ruled out by VAR.
+Jessic Ngankam cancelled out Julian Brandt's first-half opener with a delicate chip on 70 minutes, but Brandt immediately restored the lead at the other end and Felix Passlack added a third shortly afterwards.

 © 2022 AFP